sujalugale/icp-8.0-html-css-group-project-2/README.md

-# WENTNJOY WATERPARK WEBSITE
+# WENTNJOY WATERPARK AND AMUSEMENT PARK WEBSITE

-This project is a Wentnjoy waterpark website  developed using HTML and CSS.
+This project is a Wentnjoy waterpark and Amusement park website  developed using HTML and CSS.
 This is a open-source project.

 ![Screenshot](./images/readme.md%20images/1.png)